SamStokman/NPThesis/README.md

 # NPThesis

-The repository NPThesis stores python scripts mentioned in MSc thesis  'Creating a Natural Product Database and Generating Molecular Substructures'.
+The repository NPThesis stores python scripts mentioned in the MSc thesis  'Creating a Natural Product Database and Generating Molecular Substructures'.

 ### NPDatabase
 NPDatabase can be downloaded from: